TimoSalomaki/Remote-Work-and-Study-Resources/README.md

 ### What is Needed?

 - More free tools with proper categories for both distance learning and remote work
-- More hiqh quality articles for students to ease in the transition to distance learning
+- More high quality articles for students to ease in the transition to distance learning
 - Translations into other languages.
 I will provide the Finnish translation soon but other languages are up for grabs.

 ## IANAL (I Am Not A Lawyer)